 UCAS tariff points

-120-128 points including grade B in Mathematics and Physics.
-A Pass in the Practical Element of Science A levels must be achieved.
+128 UCAS points including grade B in Mathematics and Physics.
+You must have a Pass in the Practical Element of Science A Levels.

 BTEC National Diploma